TimeTravelPenguin/TAS-Competition-Compiler-Display-Tool/README.md

 ![alt text](http://imgs.fyi/img/6t2g.png)

 By hitting the "Score Points" button in the top toolbar, scores all the runners in the compeition.
 If you have a .TASs file open, the scores of existing users are added to their previous score.
 If not, they are added as a new user.
 Users who have been DQ'd will not score any points.
+The current scoring formula is the one seen [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vSL-uZkslyP4tnQcprS_aR1-ZQNduVH3MvdpVyiAZPWA9g25RlyhlJVMNri3r3HqrmVhyb54Mw1pAlt/pubhtml).

 ![alt text](http://imgs.fyi/img/6t2h.png)